YuiNijika/AnonCMS-Plugin-API/README.md

 # Anon CMS Plugin List

-This repository contains a list of themes for Anon CMS.
+This repository contains a list of plugins for Anon CMS.

 ## JSON Format